All Episodes

 Is that additive?

-If you were the producers of CNN and you heard somebody go on the air and say, yet again, yet again, all he looks, he looked like a Nazi.
+If you were the producers of CNN and you heard somebody go on the air and say, yet again, yet again, oh, he looks like a Nazi.

 When the smartest people in even the Democratic Party have said, can you just shut up about the Nazi stuff?

-It doesn't work, and every minute you spend doing that is a minute you weren't doing something better, right?
+And every minute you spend doing that is a minute you weren't doing something better.

 So even the Democrats know it's the biggest dumb thing to do at the moment.